- Inventory planning differs from supply chain execution.

-Inventory planning and stock planning has been greatly changed through the introduction of both inventory planning or supply planning software and the use of general tools like spreadsheets.
+Inventory planning and stock planning has been dramatically changed through the introduction of both inventory planning or supply planning software and the use of general tools like spreadsheets.
 These tools allow the inventory manager and others to manage far more inventory more effectively than they did in the past.

 Inventory is controlled by the supply planning system and is designed to be moved and stocked to satisfy future demand.
-The reasons for holding inventory are often not fully explained and the costs of maintaining inventory versus not having inventory when it is needed, are in most situations not quantified.
+The reasons for holding inventory are often not fully explained, and the costs of maintaining inventory versus not having inventory when it is needed, are in most situations, not quantified.

 Safety Stock and Service Level Book